 The only thing that really changed for me was that I craved steak like nobody’s business.
 I could eat steak for breakfast, lunch, dinner and still want more, until some blood work revealed that it was amazing I was still up and walking since my iron was SO depleted.
 Once I got on some iron supplements, the cravings slowed and then the only that bothered me was smell.

-Since apparently my womb is so comfortable, little E stayed 10 days past his due date and I had an appointment to be induced.
+Since apparently my womb is so comfortable, Little E stayed 10 days past his due date and I had to have an appointment to be induced.
 E decided he didn’t want to come with me, so I drove myself to the hospital.
 He basically said let him know how it goes and if anything happens, he would come later.

 So I was on my own.
 22 years old.
 About to give birth to my first child.
 And my husband chose work over supporting me.

 I told E we had to go now, and his response was that I had to wait since he needed to eat since he just got him from work and was hungry.
-So while E did whatever he did in the kitchen, I got myself dressed and hauled my hospital bag out to the car, all while in labor.
+So while E did whatever he did in the kitchen, I got myself dressed and hauled my hospital bag out to the car, all while in the beginning stages of labor.

 E finally moseyed his way to the car and we went to the hospital where I was admitted ASAP.